CFB Preview: No. 1 Alabama Takes on Fresno State - ESPN 98.1 FM - 850 AM WRUF

 — Fresno State FB (@FresnoStateFB) September 4, 2017

-First year head coach, Jeff Telford, is a Fresno State alumni who has been tagged to being able to train up a good quarterback.
-Telford went 82-57 in 11 years at California.
+First year Bulldog head coach Jeff Tedford is a Fresno State alumni who is known for coaching up good quarterbacks.
+As a head coach, Tedford went 82-57 in 11 years at California.

 Overall